AnamolZ/AnamolZ/README.md

          ; '   : :`-:     _.`* ;
 [bug] .*' /  .*' ; .*`- +'  `*'
       `*-*   `*-*  `*-*'

+    Dynamic backend professional specializing in deploying machine learning models and analyzing complex data sets to drive business growth.
+Proficient in Python, Java, JavaScript, and Principal Component Analysis, with hands-on experience in creating AI-powered tools and secure backend systems.
+Adept at leveraging machine learning algorithms and data visualization to provide actionable insights.
 ```

 ### Languages